-Currently, I am a Ph.D. student working with Prof. Tomonari Furukawa in the CMS Lab at Virginia Tech.
-Moreover, I am a Graduate Teaching Assistant in the Department of Mechanical Engineering.
+Currently, I am a Ph.D. student working with Prof. Tomonari Furukawa and Prof. Kyriakos Vamvoudakis in the CMS Lab at Virginia Tech.
+Previously, I was a Graduate Teaching Assistant in the Department of Mechanical Engineering.
 I am also a Member and Research Associate of the OpenBionics.

-My research interests include Robotics, Planning and Grasping.
+My research interests include Robotics, Mechanisms, Motion Planning and Manipulation.

 You can find more about me in my CV.